mdilli/svsite/docs/install.rst

 To **(re)start the server** later, go to the correct directory and run::

-	source env/bin/activate  # only if you use virtualenv python3 source/manage.py runsslserver localhost.markv.nl:8443 --settings=base.settings_development
+	pew workon sv  # only if you use virtualenv python3 source/manage.py runsslserver localhost.markv.nl:8443 --settings=base.settings_development

 Note that this is just for development!
 When the website is going live, you should probably use a webserver such as Apache.

 .. rubric:: Footnotes

-.. [#footvenv] You can also use ``pew`` from https://pypi.python.org/pypi/pew/ , which I personally prefer, but virtualenv is much more common for now so I'll document it that way.
 .. [#footbower] If you don't want to install node and bower, you can easily download the packages listed in `dev/bower/json` by hand and put them in `env/bower`.
 Make sure they have a `dist` subdirectory where the code lives.
 You still need to run the ``collectstatic`` command if you do this.